johnstel/AzureNetworkLab/readme.md

 ## 5.1: Configure Users and Groups <a name="usersgroups"></a>

 **1)** To begin, we'll verify our domain name in the Azure portal.
 On the left hand side of the portal screen, click 'More Services' and then search for 'Azure Active Directory'.
-Click on 'Domain Name' and you will see the domain assigned to your Azure AD directory.
+Click on 'Custom Domain Names' and you will see the domain assigned to your Azure AD directory.

 ![AAD Domain Name](https://github.com/johnstel/AzureNetworkLab/blob/master/images/DomainName.jpg "AAD Domain Name")